A Multimessenger Search for the Supermassive Black Hole Binary in 3C 66B with the Parkes Pulsar Timing Array: Introduction

-In this work, we perform a search for CGW from an SMBHB in a circular orbit at 3C~66B using the third data release (DR3) of the Parkes Pulsar Timing Array (PPTA)~\citep{ZicReardon2023}.
-It is the first targeted search for 3C~66B with the PPTA data.
-We expect the search based on this data to provide better constraints on CGW from 3C~66B, thanks to an increased time span exceeding $18$ years in $13$ pulsars.
-The targeting is performed by setting the sky position as a fixed parameter, as well as setting priors for other parameters based on electromagnetic observations summarized in Table~\ref{tab:3c66b}.
-We employ both Bayesian and frequentist methods to calculate the significance of the hypothesis that an SMBHB with sub-parsec separation resides in 3C~66B.
-Finally, we illustrate current capabilities of cosmology with PTAs by constraining the Hubble constant based on the premise that an SMBHB exists at 3C~66B.
+In this work, we perform a search for a CGW from an SMBHB with a circular orbit in 3C~66B using the third data release (DR3) of the Parkes Pulsar Timing Array ~\citep[PPTA;][]{ZicReardon2023}.
+It is the first targeted search for 3C~66B with PPTA data.
+We expect the search based on these data to provide better constraints on a CGW from 3C~66B, thanks to an increased time span exceeding 18 yr in 13 pulsars \citep{MingarelliLazio2017}.
+As motivated by~\citet{LiuVigeland2021}, the targeting is performed by setting the sky position as a fixed parameter, as well as setting priors for other parameters based on the EM observations summarized in Table~\ref{tab:3c66b}.
+We employ both Bayesian and frequentist methods to calculate the significance of the hypothesis that an SMBHB with subparsec separation resides in 3C~66B.
+Finally, we discuss the current feasibility of cosmology with PTAs and produce constraints on the Hubble–Lemaître constant, assuming that the EM model is valid.

 The rest of the paper is organized as follows.
-In Section~\ref{sec:dr3}, we introduce the dataset from the third data release of the PPTA.
+In Section~\ref{sec:dr3}, we introduce the dataset from DR3 of the PPTA.
 In Section~\ref{sec:method}, we introduce the signal model, the Bayesian analysis methodology, and our noise models.
-In Section~\ref{sec:results}, we present our results and discuss the model selection, upper limits on the chirp mass, upper limits on the characteristic strain amplitude, upper limits as a function of CGW frequency, the frequentist analysis results, and how targeted searches in PTAs can be used for cosmology experiments.
-In Section \ref{sec:conclusion} we present our conclusions.
+In Section~\ref{sec:results}, we present our results and discuss the model selection, upper limits on the chirp mass, upper limits on the characteristic strain amplitude, upper limits as a function of CGW frequency, and the frequentist analysis results.
+In Section~\ref{sec:discussion}, we discuss new methods for a joint-likelihood analysis of 3C~66B and whether targeted searches in PTAs can be used for cosmology experiments.
+In Section \ref{sec:conclusion}, we present our conclusions.